-But before you just react, pick up the phone and cave in to their list of demands, or worse, respond to the lawsuit without research or proper legal representation, it's best to calm down and put together a solid plan of action.
+But before you just react, pick up the phone and cave in to their list of demands, or worse, respond to the lawsuit without research or proper legal representation, it's best to put together a solid plan of action.
 Winning is an option.

 Answer the Complaint

 If you plan to attend the proceedings, there is simply no other option.
 An Answer is your response to the Summons, which contains the Complaint.
-In MA, the defendant has thirty days (and only twenty days if both were received by personal service) from the date of your acknowledgment of the lawsuit to respond.
+In MA, the defendant has twenty days from the date of your acknowledgment of the lawsuit to respond.
 Typically, the Answer consists of two documents.